lebenwielarry/fw-parser-iwr-CI-CD-Pipeline/README.md

 ```

 #### Payload argument
-The payload contaisn the actual hex string (s. raw in image below)
+The payload contans the actual hex string (s. raw in image below)
 #### Meta argument
 Contains additional information about the packet (e.g source_time of the packet), which are used by Niotix in the further pipeline.
 Can be ignored for the parser, but must be in the argument list of the entry function: